 COMMERCIAL was a hoot to shoot for my friend Michael Cross.

 Before LAST OF THE GUM MEN was edited, THE CRYSTAL MOUNTAIN was in production.
 To learn how to do something well, one just has to do it.
 Failing along the way is part of the process.

 A just for fun, overly serious, theoretical foray into fiction film, THE CURTSY is a post-structural, revisionist Western adapted from the achingly beautiful essay by Deirdre Stoelzle-Graves in the book, “Leaning into the Wind.”

 In film, through our stories, we find the visions and resolve we need to better appreciate and navigate our interdependent journeys.
-I love being a filmmaker and a filmmaking teacher because it allows me put my energy into helping create the kind of narratives that make a positive difference in this world.
+I love being a filmmaker and a filmmaking teacher because it allows me put my energy into helping create the kind of narratives that hopefully make at least a tiny bit of positive difference in this world.
 I see myself as a guide for my students, a practitioner of this craft, delighted to be in the company of fellow film enthusiasts no matter what their experience-level.

 Websites, blogs & whatnot: